puranjayjain/youtube-dl-gui/README.md

 # Faqs

 1. What all websites does it support?

 > See [https://github.com/rg3/youtube-dl/blob/master/docs/supportedsites.md](https://github.com/rg3/youtube-dl/blob/master/docs/supportedsites.md)

 2. Motive behind it

 > To learn React, Event Emitters, Material UI and Electron

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, Material Design Lite is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, the project is maintained under
+[the Semantic Versioning guidelines](http://semver.org/).
 Sometimes we screw up, but we'll adhere to those rules whenever possible.